NipunPushpakumara/cybersecurity_milestoen_2/README.md

 - 🔄 **When a new request arrives, Render restarts the instance (cold start).**
 - ⏳ **Cold starts can take a few seconds to a minute.**

-For continuous availability, consider upgrading to a paid plan or using a pinging service like **UptimeRobot**.

 ## API Endpoints